lightspaceliam/grpc-poc/ReadMe.md

       GrpcServices="Client" />
 </ItemGroup>
 ```
-The .proto contract is no longer duplicated and sits in a directory GrpcPoc/Protos
+The Protobuf contract is no longer duplicated and sits in a directory GrpcPoc/Protos

 ## Tech
 - .NET Core 3.1^